publiclab/Leaflet.DistortableImage/README.md

 * **distort** (*default*): Distortion via individually draggable corners.
 * **rotate**: Rotation only.
 * **scale**: Resize only.
-* **freeRotate**: Free transform.
-Combines the rotate and scale modes into one.
+* **freeRotate**: Combines the rotate and scale modes into one.
 * **lock**: Locks the image in place.
-Prevents moving it via user gestures, toolbar actions, and hotkeys until the toolbar action ToggleLock is explicitly triggered (or its hotkey <kbd>l</kbd>).
+Prevents moving it via user gestures, and disables all toolbar actions / hotkeys that are not associated with a mode.

 In the below example, the image will be initialiazed with "freeRotate" handles: